ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Daniels parent evil???
 Perhaps they are the hooded figures?

-Millstone ranch is overrun by gouls.
+Millstone ranch is overrun by ghouls.

+We have obtained a Galpana